Coaching and Mentoring

 What is the difference between coaching, mentoring and buddying?

-- A coach is there to support an individual to reach your personal or work goals.
+- A coach is there to support you to reach your personal or work goals.
 They will support, challenge and encourage you.
 A coach will not offer advice, but help you to find your own solution.

 - The relationship will be within a set timeframe and will be structured.